Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial5.md

 In the next investigation, you will be learning how to issue **pipeline Linux commands** which can accomplish tasks without creating temporary files.

-## INVESTIGATION 2: REDIRECTION USING PIPELINE COMMANDS
+## INVESTIGATION 2: Redirection Using Pipeline Commands

 In this investigation, you will learn to issue **pipeline commands** to to accomplish tasks without having to generate temporary files.